 “For the purposes of this Act the interception of a communication takes place in the United Kingdom if, and only if, the modification, interference or monitoring or, in the case of a postal item, the interception is effected by conduct within the United Kingdom”.

 If the Guardian claims are correct, GCHQ may be relying on these words when it insists (as it does) that it operates wholly lawfully.
 But a good argument can be made to suggest that GCHQ are responsible for the surveillance in Britain and hence “effected” it in Britain.
 What after all does “effect” mean other than “bring about, accomplish”, as the dictionary puts it?
 In other words it means make something occur; what has occurred is the copying and storing of emails etc for later examination.
 Even if the British authorities brought it about by asking the US authorities to do it for them, or even if they did it by attaching their bugging devices to cables offshore, it can be argued that GCHQ “effected” the interception from the UK.

 This might seem like splitting hairs, but in fact it is a perfectly reasonable act of “construction” – the judicial exercise of deciding what the statute meant, which can start with looking at the dictionary definition of any contentious words – or it can extend the definition to make the Act meaningful in legal terms – as was done in Edmondson regarding the word “transmission”.
-A judge could also look at the purpose of the legislation, the “mischief” that the act was intended to avert.
+A judge could also look at the purpose of the legislation, the “mischief” or “the vice that … the provision was intended to address” as Fulford put it in Edmondson.
 The judges used that word and did just that in Edmondson.

 How this affects GCHQ